matter-labs/zinc/zinc-book/src/appendix/E-standard-library.md

 Truncates an array of size `N` to an array of size `new_length`.

 Will cause a compile-error if either:
-- array size is lesser than new length
+- array size is less than new length
 - new length is not a constant expression

 Arguments: